grunkgrunk/MidiMusicNetwork/README.md

 Here you can listen to it:
 https://soundcloud.com/grunkn/midinetworkexperiment

-As you can hear the rhythm is not really tight.
+As you can hear, the rhythm is not really tight.
 I hope to improve on this in the future.